datahub/ggmjs/README.md

 library(roxygen2)
 ```

-Pull down this repo from github.
+From the terminal, oull down this repo from github.
 ```
 git pull https://github.com/datahub/ggmjs.git
 ```